skulpt/skulpt/source/basic.rst

 long as we know where to find the first node (containing the first item), each item after that can be found by successively following the next links.
 With this in mind, the ``UnorderedList`` class must maintain a reference to the first node.
-Listing {adv:listclass} shows the constructor.
+Listing {listclass} shows the constructor.
 Note that each list object will maintain a single reference to the head of the list.